aychtang/prolog-beginner-guide/guide.md

 ```

 #### Substitution:
-You can also leave out an argument of a fact, to see if there are any valid substitutions:
+You can also leave out an argument of a Fact, to see if there are any valid substitutions:

 ```
 male(X). % X = zeus.